andreamust/TPSD/readme.md

 in [Harte et al., 2005](https://ismir2005.ismir.net/proceedings/1080.pdf)).
 For this, we reuse the [chord-labels library](https://github.com/bzamecnik/chord-labels).

+For running all the scripts Python 3.10 is required.

 ### TPS

 TPS implements the Tonal Pitch Space (TPS), as described